 "When AWS launches a service based on an open source project, we are making a long-term commitment to support our customers," Adrian Cockcroft, VP of cloud architecture strategy at AWS, wrote in a blog post.
 "We contribute bug fixes, security, scalability, performance, and feature enhancements back to the community."

-While some database vendors see moving away from certified open source licenses as a way to survive, other do not.
+While some database vendors see moving away from certified open source licenses as a way to survive, others do not.

 Paul Dix, founder and CTO of InfluxData, said that while it's appropriate if other vendors want to use licenses such as the BSL, he emphasized they are not open source.
 Truly open source licenses enable users to take the code and do whatever they want with it, he said.